ayonli/require-chain/README.md

 ## `module.parent` vs `module.children`

 When a module (CommonJS file) is required, the `module.parent` property is assigned to the first dependent module (AKA the initiator).
-However, there maybe many dependent files that require the same module, so reversing the `module.parent` to find its ancestors cannot retrieve all the dependents.
+However, there may be many dependent files that require the same module, so reversing the `module.parent` to find its ancestors cannot retrieve all the dependents.

 `module.children`, on the other hand, stores all the child modules that the